 Yes, you can.
 In this case, Florida payday lending laws would apply.

-I’ve noticed that some online lenders from other states offer no credit check payday loans in Washington D.C.
+I’ve noticed that some online lenders from other states offer no credit check short term loans in Washington D.C.
 Are these loans legal?

 No, they’re not.
 Out-of-state lenders cannot provide payday loans in Washington D.C. legally.